Orpington (UK Parliament constituency)

-Orpington is a constituency created in 1945 and represented in the House of Commons of the UK Parliament since 2019 by Gareth Bacon, a Conservative.
-It is the largest constituency in Greater London by area, covering the east and south of the London Borough of Bromley.
+Orpington is a constituency represented in the House of Commons of the UK Parliament since 2019 by Gareth Bacon, a Conservative.
+Created in 1945, it is the largest constituency in Greater London by area, covering the east and south of the London Borough of Bromley.

 History

 Orpington was created in a major boundary review enacted at the 1945 general election, which followed an absence of reviews since 1918.
 The seats of Dartford and Chislehurst had both seen their electorate grow enormously into newly built houses since the 1918 review and were treated as one and reformed into four seats, creating the additional seats of Bexley and this one in 1945.